 This 6-mile round trip hike ascends 1,325 feet to a trail camp, tree nursery, lookout tower, and visitor center on a landing in the San Gabriel Mountains operated by the Los Angeles County Fire Department.
 The hike can easily be extended to 8.7 miles by exploring a loop above Henninger Flats.

 This one mile hike visits a 50-foot waterfall up one of the most scenic canyons in the range.

 This 6-mile hike from Millard Campground leads past Millard Falls to an old gold mine.

 This 7.25-mile round trip hike descends Mount Lowe Road into the San Gabriel Mountains to a historic scenic overlook and a trail camp built on interesting ruins.

 |San Gabriel Peak from Mount Lowe Road|

-This 6,161 foot peak is also reachable via a 3.2-mile round-trip trail from Eaton Saddle.
+This 6,161 foot peak is also reachable via a 3.2-mile round trip hike from Eaton Saddle.

 |More trails in the Los Angeles|

 Explore other destinations in the Santa Monica Mountains, San Gabriel Mountains, and elsewhere.